AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-cloud.md

 >
 >![Environment variable example](../../assets/set-env-variable-ui.png)

 Since values can change over time, it is best to inspect the variable at runtime and use it to configure your application.
-For example, we use the `MAGENTO_CLOUD_RELATIONSHIPS` variable to retrieve environment-related relationships as follows:
+For example, use the `MAGENTO_CLOUD_RELATIONSHIPS` variable to retrieve environment-related relationships as follows:

 ```php
 <?php